Swimming holes and pools near Chattanooga

 South Chattanooga Community Center | 1151 W. 40th St. | Free | Whether it’s swim lessons, general fitness, or a good time you’re wanting, this indoor pool has you covered.

-Red Bank | 3620 Tom Weathers Dr. | $0-$4 | This community pool has been open since 1962 + offers fun for the whole family.
+Red Bank | 3620 Tom Weathers Dr. | $0-$4 | This community pool has been open since 1962 and offers fun for the whole family.

 Signal Mountain | 1111 Ridgeway Ave. | $5-$7 | The Town Pool features a “500,000-gallon Olympic-size” pool with a separate baby pool — memberships are also available.

-South Cleveland Community Center | 1334 Church St. | $2-$3 | This spot has a wide range of amenities including two water slides + is ADA-accessible.
+South Cleveland Community Center | 1334 Church St. | $2-$3 | This spot has a wide range of amenities, including two water slides + is ADA-accessible.

-Martha Denton | 406 Cotter St., Ringgold, GA | $0-$4 | Take a dip in this community pool that is open for the season until Labor Day weekend — season passes are also available.
+Martha Denton | 406 Cotter St., Ringgold, GA | $0-$4 | Take a dip in this community pool that’s open from Memorial Day to Labor Day — season passes are also available.

 The Caboose at Elsie’s Daughter | 92 Choo Choo Ave. | $20 | While this alpine pool at The Hotel Chalet at The Choo Choo is typically reserved for hotel guests, keep an eye on the calendar for special pool days for the public.

-Common House | 1517 Mitchell Ave. | $0-$30 | This Southside social club is opening up its pool to non-members on select days throughout the season.
+Common House | 1517 Mitchell Ave. | $0-$30 | This Southside social club has been known to open up its pool to non-members on select days throughout the season.

 Red Clay Resort | 5510 Red Clay Rd. | $0-$10 | Take a drive over to Cohutta, GA to swim in this spring-fed pool that has been providing summertime fun for families since the 1970s.